 How many citruses are there ?

 Today, there are more than 50 varieties with deriving sub-genres available to humanity.
-Among them there are names that many of us have never even heard of before, such as the ‘ugli fruit’; the ‘tangor’; the ‘satsuma’; the ‘papeda’ or the ‘mangshanyegan’.
+Among them there are names that many of us have never even heard of before.
+For example, the ‘ugli fruit’; the ‘tangor’; the ‘satsuma’; the ‘papeda’ or the ‘mangshanyegan’.

-Unsurprisingly, a large proportion of these aren’t naturally occurring, appearing to be a byproduct of human intervention.
+Unsurprisingly, a large proportion of these aren’t naturally occurring.
+This appearing to be a byproduct of human intervention.
 Most of the derived varieties result from cross breeding and/or genetic modifying of the ‘original’ species’ of citruses.

-Indeed, there have been found around 10 indigenous citruses to the formerly listed geographical territories which are responsible for the variety of citruses we have now.
+Indeed, there have been found around 10 indigenous citruses to the formerly listed geographical territories.
+These are responsible for the variety of citruses we have now.
 Most of the cross breeding and experimentation outcomes involve the mandarin (Citrus reticulata), pomelo (C. Maxis) and the citron (C. medica).

 In the 18th century, many European voyagers organised long expeditions set for the discovery of new horizons, colonisation of lands and establishment of trade.
 The journeys out at sea have often times dragged on for very long and the lack of citruses on some of these turned out to be fatal to entire crews !